 - Solsona: Apuntes para una autobiografia, ed.
 Alejandro Crispiani, Vivian Acuna, Pablo Lorenzo-Eiroa, Axel Fridman and Alexis Rochas, Ed Infinito, Buenos Aires, 1998

-- Exhibition Selection: American Mathematical Society, San Diego, Calif., 2018
+- Group Exhibition: American Mathematical Society, Bridges Conference and Joint Mathematics Meeting, San Diego, Calif., 2018

 - MAS Summit Innovation Exhibition NYC, Morgan Library, 2017